TanayaMehta003/asic-design-class/LAB SESSION 2.md

 - **Run the following Commands and Observe the Register Values:**
     - To go to next line of assembly code press `Enter`.
-    - Use the following command to verify the data in the register `a0` and `sp` before and after execution:
+    - Use the following command to verify the data in the register a0 and register sp before and after execution:
     ```bash
     reg 0 a0
     reg 0 sp